pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

     approvedHashes[msg.sender][hashToApprove] = 1;
     emit ApproveHash(hashToApprove, msg.sender);
 }
 ```

 #### 3.5.1 v == 0

 This is a contract signature, where the owner is a smart contract instead of an EOA.
-It implements the EIP1271, where the contract should return a `EIP1271_MAGIC_VALUE` when it is verified with `isValidSignature(data, contractSignature)`.
+It follows the [EIP1271](https://eips.ethereum.org/EIPS/eip-1271) standard, where the contract should return a `EIP1271_MAGIC_VALUE` when it is verified with `isValidSignature(hash, signature)`.
 In this scenario, the `contractSignature` is dynamically long and is appended to the back of `signatures`.
-What the yul assembly does is it loads the `contractSignature` and calls the contract owner for verification.
+What the assembly code does is it loads the `contractSignature` and calls the contract owner for verification.

 #### 3.5.2 v == 1